-- 1. The Diploma in International Business is designed to provide a course in business studies for visitors to the Faculty of Commerce final year undergraduate programmes.
-It is offered to foreign students who attend as Diploma in International Business fee-paying students only.
+- The Diploma in International Business is designed to provide a course in business studies for visitors to UCD School of Business final year undergraduate programmes.
+It is offered to foreign students who attend as Diploma in International Business feepaying students only.
 It is therefore not open to ERASMUS or other exchange students.
-Entry is based on application to the Faculty of Commerce and will be at the discretion of the Bachelor of Commerce Programme Director. - The normal entry standard to the DIB programme shall be the achievement of a standard equivalent to Level 2 in the BComm programme. - Attendance is required for at least three terms after admission and during attendance, candidates cannot at the same time engage in any other course in the University or elsewhere. - 4.
-Examinations take place in Winter and Summer each academic year. - Where appropriate, the results of a test of English as a Foreign Language (TOEFL) should also be submitted. - 6.
-There are two distinct elements in the programme.
+Entry is based on application to the UCD School of Business and will be at the discretion of the Bachelor of Commerce Programme Co-ordinator. - The normal entry standard to the DIB programme shall be the achievement of a standard equivalent to Level 2 in the BComm programme. - Attendance is required for at least three terms after admission and during attendance, candidates cannot at the same time engage in any other course in the University or elsewhere. - 4.
+Examinations take place in Winter and Summer each academic year. - Where appropriate, the results of a test of English as a Foreign Language (TOEFL) should also be submitted. - There are two distinct elements in the programme.
 The core element includes International Marketing, International Business, International Economics, International Finance and European Industrial Relations and HRM.
 The second part of the programme consists of one elective course. - All courses are chosen from Level 3 of the Bachelor of Commerce Degree Programme.
 Course descriptions may be found at the beginning of this booklet.
 The availability of these courses may be constrained. - 8.
 Further details and application forms may be obtained from:

+Programme Office,

-Programme Office, Diploma in International Business, Quinn School of Business, University College Dublin, Belfield, Dublin 4, Ireland.
+Diploma in International Business,

+School of Business,

+University College Dublin,

+Belfield,

+Dublin 4, Ireland.